NeoGeek88/Distributed-Storage-on-Ethereum/README.md

 - `MerkleTree`: This is a custom class that implements the Merkle tree data structure.

-- `FileHandler`: This is a custom class that handles the encryption, split, encode, decode, and merge. (may need to rewrite?)
+- `FileHandler`: This is a custom class that handles the encryption, split, encode, decode, and merge.

 - `dotenv`: This library is used to load environment variables from a `.env` file.